-Participants taking the Transportation Planning Process course receive an overview of the metropolitan and statewide transportation planning process, underscoring its relationship to informed decision-making and the required planning process.
+Participants in the Transportation Planning Process (TPP) course receive an overview of the metropolitan and statewide transportation planning process, underscoring its relationship to informed decision-making and required planning processes critical to public transportation planning.
 This course expands knowledge of transportation planning practice fundamentals and the ability to convey the relationship of these principles to the Federal planning program requirements.
 Participants gain knowledge and understanding of planning practice fundamentals through the use of engaging interactive activities.

 Upon completion of the course, participants will be able to:

 - Explain the legislative requirements for States and MPOs to conduct the transportation planning process.

 - Describe the content and purpose of statewide and metropolitan transportation plans and programs.

 - Identify the steps and activities in a performance-based approach to planning and programming supported by public engagement and intergovernmental cooperation.